curious-containers/curious-containers.github.io/_docs/1012-machine-learning-guide.md

 ./cnn-training.red.py
 ```

-Use `faice exec` to submit the batches to CC-Agency.
+If you are using `engine: 'ccagency'`, use `faice exec` to submit the batches to CC-Agency.

 ```batch
 faice exec cnn-training.red.json
 ```

+If your are using `engine: 'ccfaice'` instead, you have to add the `--insecure` flag to set `SYS_ADMIN` capabilities in Docker.
+These capabilities are required to use FUSE file systems like SSHFS in a Docker container.

 You can watch the progress using the live log files.